minetest-mods/simplecrafting_lib/api.md

 The recipe def can have any other properties the user wishes to add, these examples only show the ones that are used by the crafting methods in this mod.

+### `pre_craft` and `post_craft` callbacks

+There are two optional callback functions that can be added to a simplecrafting_lib recipe that are useful in certain unusual circumstances; `pre_craft` and `post_craft`.

+`pre_craft = function(output_stack, source_item_list)` is called whenever the recipe is evaluated (for example, to populate the output list of a crafting interface).
+It is intended to allow the output ItemStack to be modified programmatically, for example to add ItemStack metadata to the output.
+It should return the new output stack.
+It is provided with the source itemlist that the crafting system will be drawing inputs from, which may include items other than those that are part of the recipe's inputs.
+Don't modify the source item list.

+`post_craft` is called after the crafting operation has been executed.
+It is given the following parameters:

+* `output_stack` - a copy of the ItemStack that was just crafted.
+* `source_inv, source_listname` - the inventory that the source materials were taken from
+* `destination_inv, destination_listname` - the inventory that the output was placed into.
+The actual crafted instance of `output_stack` should be in here, though it may have been merged with another stack so the count may be different.

+Here's an example of how to use these callbacks to copy the metadata of a written book crafted using an existing written book and a blank book as inputs:

+	{
+		input = {
+			["default:book"] = 1,
+			["default:book_written"] = 1,
+		},
+		output = "default:book_written",
+		pre_craft = function(output_stack, source_item_list)
+			--find the first written book in the source inventory for k, source_item in ipairs(source_item_list) do
+				if source_item:get_name() == "default:book_written" then
+					-- the output book should be given the same metadata as the source book local copymeta = source_item:get_meta():to_table()
+					output_stack:get_meta():from_table(copymeta)
+					return output_stack
+				end
+			end
+		end,
+		post_craft = function(output_stack, source_inv, source_listname, destination_inv, destination_listname)
+			-- At this point the default:book and default:book_written have been consumed from the source inventory -- and a single copy of the default:book_written has been placed by the player into the destination inventory.
+			-- add an additional copy of the default:book_written into the destination inventory so that the player will end -- up with two of them.
+			-- Note that default:book_written has a max_stack of 1, otherwise we could have got by with just the pre_craft -- call above producing an output stack of count 2. destination_inv:add_item(destination_listname, output_stack)
+		end,
+	})

 ## `simplecrafting_lib.register_reversible(craft_type, forward_def)`

 A convenience method that registers the provided crafting recipe and also automatically creates and registers a "reverse" craft of the same type.